 In 1994 the Center co-sponsored The Superhighway Summit in UCLA’s Royce Hall with the leaders of most of the nation’s major media companies.
 For the annual Family Reunion Conferences in Nashville, Tennessee, Cole has worked with Vice President Gore to produce films opening the 1995 through 2002 conferences.
 The annual films were screened before an audience of 1,400 including the Vice President and President Clinton.

 Cole was a member of the Executive Committee of the Academy of Television Arts & Sciences (ATAS) from 1997 to 2001 and was the founding governor of the ATAS Interactive Media Peer Group.
 At UCLA, Cole taught over 35,000 students.
 In 1987 he received UCLA’s Distinguished Teaching Award.

 Prior to joining Interpublic, Donaton served as publisher of Entertainment Weekly.
-Before that, he was at Advertising Age, where he served as its high-profile editor for more than a decade before becoming publisher.
-Donaton oversaw Ad Ages extension into digital media, the expansion of its conference business and the growth of its global presence, including in China.
+Before that, he was at Advertising Age, where he served as its editor for more than a decade before becoming publisher.
+While at Advertising Age, Donaton oversaw the publication’s extension into digital media, the expansion of its conference business and the growth of its global presence.

 As Global Brand President for Starcom Worldwide and member of the Publicis Media global leadership team, Lisa Donohue is driving a next-generation media agency focused on the convergence of media, technology and creativity.
 Starcom Worldwide is the leading global media agency brand within Publicis Media, part of Publicis Groupe, driving more than $26 billion in global media billings for client partners.
 In her role, Lisa is responsible for global brand vision, culture, partnerships, talent and product excellence, and is enabling the design of unique human experiences with impressive results.